Danny Lim (activist)

 Danny Lim (born 1944) is an Australian activist and former politician.
 He is known for wearing political protest signs on a sandwich board.

 Early life

 In 1963 Lim moved from Malaysia to Australia, where he began work as an electrical technician.

 Political career

 Local government (2008–2012)

-In 2008, Lim was elected to the Strathfield Council as the lead candidate for an independent ticket, which received 13% of the vote.
+In 2008, Lim was elected to Strathfield Council as the lead candidate for an independent ticket, which received 13% of the vote.
 Lim ran on the policy of "openness, transparency, accountability and morality" in the council, and refused to get paid for his time in office.

 State and Federal campaigns

 During the 2016 Federal election, Lim ran for the Australian Senate and received 0.01% of the vote in New South Wales.
 He also ran as an Independent for the Legislative Council in the 2019 New South Wales election, gaining 644 votes (0.01%).

 Film and music

 Lim was a background actor in the movie Three Thousand Years of Longing.
 He played a storyteller, with his dog Smarty, attempting to squash the bloodlust of a tyrannical ruler.

+Lim's infamous court case (below) over the use of an offensive word on one of his signs was featured in the award-winning short documentary You Can You Cvn't.

 Lim features on the album cover of Sticky Fingers Lekkerboy album.

+Lim was featured in a cameo in season two of Australian teen drama Heartbreak High.
+Lim also had a cameo in the 2024 film Furiosa: A Mad Max Saga and attended the premiere in Sydney.